-Suetonius says Amminus (misspelt "Adminius") was a son of Cunobelinus who banished him shortly before Caligula's sham "seashell" invasion of Britain (Caligula 44.2).
+Suetonius says Amminus (misspelt 'Adminius') was a son of Cunobelinus who banished him shortly before Caligula's sham 'seashell' invasion of Britain (Caligula 44.2).
 Was he really Cuno's son?
 I doubt it.
-Dr John Sills argues that Amminus was a son of Sego, a former king in Kent and possible son of Tasciovanos (Divided Kingdoms: the Iron Age gold coinage of southern England, Chris Rudd 2017, pp. 785-6).
-Amminus ruled in Cantion (Kent) circa AD 10-40.
+Dr John Sills argues that Amminus was a son of Sego, a former king in Kent and possible son of Tasciovanos (Divided Kingdoms: The Iron Age gold coinage of southern England, Chris Rudd 2017, p.785-6).
+Amminus ruled in Cantion (Kent) c.AD 10-40 (Figs.21a & b).

-Cassius Dio says that Togodumnus and Caratacus were sons of Cunobelinus, that they were defeated during the Roman invasion of AD 43 and that Togodumnus died shortly afterwards (Histories 60.20, 21).
-Clearly Togodumnus was a leading prince of the Catuvellauni, of equal if not greater status than his brother Caratacus.
-Yet, incredibly, no coin inscribed TOGO-not a single one-has ever been found, and never will be.
+Cassius Dio says that 'Togodumnus' and Caratacus were sons of Cunobelinus, that they were defeated during the Roman invasion of AD 43 and that 'Togodumnus' died shortly afterwards (Histories 60.20, 21).
+Clearly 'Togodumnus' was a leading prince of the Catuvellauni, of equal if not greater status than his brother Caratacus.
+Yet, incredibly, not a single coin inscribed TOGO has ever been found and never will be.
 Why not?
+Because Dio, writing at least 160 years after AD 43, had got the name wrong, or his informant had, or later copyists had.
+This big booboo was first revealed by Rainer Kretz.
+He realised that the DVBN on two gold quarters (ABC 3008) (Figs.22 & 23) was the 'Togodumnus' of Dio (Chris Rudd List 86, p.2-4).
+His brilliant insight guarantees Kretz a high place in the numismatic hall of fame.